4.65 from 143 votes

 • unsweetened applesauce – keeps this bread moist without adding extra oil!

-• cinnamon sugar topping – optional but highly recommend adding a coconut sugar and cinnamon mixture before baking to create a delicious, sweet crust!
+• cinnamon sugar topping – optional, but highly recommend adding a coconut sugar and cinnamon mixture before baking to create a delicious, sweet crust!

 How to Make

-Mix dry ingredients: In a large bowl, combine flour, baking powder, baking soda, cinnamon, pumpkin pie spice and salt.
+Step 1: In a large bowl, combine flour, baking powder, baking soda, cinnamon, pumpkin pie spice and salt.

-Mix wet ingredients: In a medium bowl whisk together pumpkin, eggs, maple syrup, oil, applesauce and vanilla until smooth and combined.
+Step 2: In a medium bowl whisk together pumpkin, eggs, maple syrup, oil, applesauce and vanilla until smooth and combined.

-Combine: Add the wet ingredients to the dry ingredients and stir well until just combined.
+Step 3: Add the wet ingredients to the dry ingredients and stir well until just combined.

-Make topping: In a small bowl mix together coconut sugar and cinnamon for the topping.
+Step 4: In a small bowl mix together coconut sugar and cinnamon for the topping.

-Bake: Pour batter into the loaf pan and top with coconut sugar cinnamon topping and place on the center rack of oven.
-Bake for 60 minutes or until a toothpick inserted in the middle comes out clean.
-Allow to cool before removing from pan.
+Step 5: Pour batter into the loaf pan and top with coconut sugar cinnamon topping and place on the center rack of oven.

 Multiple slices of healthy pumpkin bread leaning against one another on a cutting board with a knife, cinnamon sticks, and a small pumpkin nearby.